silkyfeet/Santa-cruze-kernel/README.md

 # Santa-cruze-kernel
-new enchilada santa cruze kernel for iiineplus 6
+new enchilada santa cruze kernel for oneplus 6